The perfect 3 days in Atlanta itinerary for travelers in Georgia, USA!

 If you manage to be in Atlanta during the holiday season, then this botanical garden should go to the top of your to-do list.

-After roughly 2-3 hours here (more if you see a lecture), then it’s time to embark on a short 15-minute drive to the Fernbank Museum!
+After roughly 2-3 hours at the Atlanta Botanical gardens, it’s time to embark on a short 15-minute drive to the Fernbank Museum!

 Piedmont Park is a nice and relaxing place to continue appreciating Georgia flora.